Mudassarahmad14/Basic-Calculator/README.md

 # Basic-Calculator

-This Python code can perform specific operator such as ("+, -, *, /")
+This Python code can perform specific operators such as ("+, -, *, /")